Juvenile Division of the Macomb County Circuit Court

 Crimes by Persons Age 16 or Younger Treated as Juveniles

-Generally, someone under age 17 who commits a crime is treated as a “juvenile”.
+- Age 16 and younger: Generally, someone under age 17 who commits a crime is treated as a “juvenile”.
 Juvenile cases which involve criminal activity are referred to as delinquency cases and are handled in the juvenile court.
 In certain cases, a juvenile case may be waived to the adult criminal court.
 Juvenile offenders may also be eligible for a dismissal of the offense depending upon the circumstances.

-At age 17 and beyond, a person is treated as an adult for his or her criminal conduct.
+- Age 17 and older: At age 17 and beyond, a person is treated as an adult for his or her criminal conduct.
 In our website, we explain the availability of HYTA for offenders that are age 17 but under age 24.
 HYTA is a status that is negotiated which can result in an offense being dismissed and the record forever sealed.

-Management of Cases Involving Allegations of Sex Crimes against Juveniles
+Cases Involving Allegations of Sex Crimes against Juveniles

 - Advising the family and juvenile of constitutional right to remain silent (discussed below).